jasonsjones/jasonsjones.github.io/_posts/2016-04-03-hello-interwebs.md

 best equipped to head out to their respective uniformed services or government agencies and manage large scale modeling and simulation programs.

-It was during my years at NPS that I began to think about what I wanted to do for my post-navy career.
+It was during my years at NPS when I began to think about what I wanted to do for my post-navy career.
 What always seemed to came to mind, time after time, was how cool it would be to be able to write code for a living.
 I started to think that maybe a career as a software engineer was what I wanted to do.
 The more and more I thought about it, the more I knew that becoming a software